softwaresaved/software-deposit-guidance/markdown/WhyDepositSoftware.md

 ## Improve both quality and trust

-Continuing on from the above, allowing others to validate what you have done can promote trust in your research, that you have nothing to hide and are open to others inspecting what you have done Yes, it is possible that errors will be found, but having mistakes identified offers a learning experience and an opportunity to improve the quality of your code for the next time.
+Continuing on from the above, allowing others to validate what you have done can promote trust in your research, that you have nothing to hide and are open to others inspecting what you have done.
+Yes, it is possible that errors will be found, but having mistakes identified offers a learning experience and an opportunity to improve the quality of your code for the next time.
 More importantly, it allows scientific outcomes, derived from data produced by the software, to be corrected and conclusions re-evaluated in light of these

 Events such as the "ClimateGate" controversy of 2009 [^4] provide a worst-case example of what can happen when poor quality research software is developed away from the critical eyes of the community.